tasmota/docs/docs/Scripting-Language.md

 `month` = month
 `year` = year
 `epoch` = epoch time (from 2019-1-1 00:00)
+`epoffs` = set epoch offset, (must be no longer then 2 years to fit into single float with second precision)
 `eres` = result of >E section set this var to 1 in section >E to tell Tasmota event is handled (prevents MQTT)

 The following variables are cleared after reading true: